Suvarnabhumi Airport (pronounced ‘Suwanapoom’, airport code BKK) is the main Bangkok International hub, located about 30km east of the capital itself.

 The call centre number is +66 (0)2 132 9199.

 Licensed public taxis leave from Floor 1, Doors 4 to 6.
-There are 3 clear lanes to help you pick your route, and once you get the ticket from the machine, look for the corresponding number above the parked taxis in the lanes opposite.
+There are 3 clear lanes to help you pick your route.
+Once you get the ticket from the machine, look for the corresponding number above the parked taxis in the lanes opposite.
 Do not expect any help with bags.

 Importantly, the taxis use a meter, you pay for tolls on the expressway as you go and you automatically add 50bt for the driver/Airport service.
 Expect to pay around 350bt with a tip to Sukhumvit Road, maybe a bit more to Khao San Road.